-On line 23 we erase the the screen by filling it with a black RGB color.
+On line 23 we erase the screen by filling it with a black RGB color.
 If you have never worked with animations this may seem strange.
-You may be asking “Why do we need to erase anything, why don’t we just move the ball on the screen?”
+You may be asking "Why do we need to erase anything, why don't we just move the ball on the screen?"
 That is not quite the way computer animation works.
-Animation is nothing more than a series of single images, when displayed in sequence does a very good job of fooling the human eye into seeing motion.
+Animation is nothing more than a series of single images, which when displayed in sequence do a very good job of fooling the human eye into seeing motion.
 The screen is just a single image that the user sees.
-If we did not take the time to erase the ball from the screen, we would actually see a “trail” of the ball as we continuously draw the ball in its new positions.
+If we did not take the time to erase the ball from the screen, we would actually see a "trail" of the ball as we continuously draw the ball in its new positions.

 On line 24 we draw the ball image onto the screen.

 A blit basically means copying pixel colors from one image to another.

 to copy from, and a position to place the source onto the destination.

 The last thing we need to do is actually update the visible display.

 Pygame manages the display with a double buffer.
 When we are finished

 pygame.display.flip()Update the full display Surface to the screen method.